 - Use ergonomic tools as supports for good posture, not crutches to avoid movement

-Work-related stress can amplify back pain, so addressing your overall work environment is crucial:
+Work-related stress can amplify back pain.
+I’ve noticed this correlation consistently over the years, so addressing your overall work environment matters:

 - Practice mini-mindfulness sessions during high-stress periods

-- Use breathing techniques before difficult meetings or deadlines
+- Use breathing techniques before difficult meetings or tight deadlines

 - Create physical cues in your workspace to remind you to check in with your body